 Road 7297, off of Highway 371 South of Farmington, NM

 You can reach some of the most astonishing landscapes with hikes of 2 to 5 miles round trip.
 It is best to travel in the early morning and late afternoon.
 There are no marked trails in the Bisti/De-Na-Zin Wilderness and it is easy to get confused or lost.
 A GPS or compass is helpful and pay close attention to your surroundings.
 Take plenty of water, protective clothing and footwear appropriate for the season.
-No cell phone service is available.
+Remember that cell phone service is spotty.

 The Bits/De-Na-Zen badlands support a small number of nesting golden eagles, ferruginous hawks, and prairie falcons.
 All of these species are extremely susceptible to human disturbance during the nesting season from February 1 to July 1.
 If the adult birds are approached too closely, even for a short time, they will likely abandon the nest, leaving their eggs or young to die of exposure.
 Be aware that disturbing nesting eagles is a violation of the Bald and Golden Eagle Act (16 U.S.C.
 668c; 50 CFR 22.3) and could result in civil or criminal penalties.

 If you see a perched eagle, hawk or falcon, please do not approach the bird.
 If you encounter a stick nest, please leave the area and move at least 500 yards away as quietly and quickly as possible.
 Your cooperation is vital in protecting the future of these rare birds in the wilderness.

 Farmington CVB videos also available in HD on YouTube.